 Sponsored Projects Accounting (SPA) prepares a draft FFR outlining the expenditures that are charged to the projects.
 This draft FFR must be reviewed by the PI and the department administrator for correctness, completeness and to certify that the costs are reasonable and allocable to the project.
 Any correction must be communicated to SPA as soon as possible.
 SPA will submit the FFR to NIH Commons after the PI and the administrator responsible for the grant confirm all the costs.

 GCO Annual Submission

-Research and sponsored projects with external funding, including industry sponsored clinical trials must submit an annual application (also referred to as a yearly renewal) to the GCO.
+Submit an annual application (also referred to as a yearly renewal and a non competitive continuation) to the GCO.
 The application must be submitted each year of the project.
 Refer to InfoEd for the project expiration date.

 Annual GCO applications are submitted in InfoEd.

 The application in InfoEd should be created in parallel with the NIH Annual Progress Report (RPPR) or annual reports of other funding agencies.

 If the project yearly start and end dates are the same as the GCO / InfoEd submission, then submit IRB/IACUC prior to the InfoEd submission.

 If the IRB/IACUC yearly start and end dates are different from the GCO / InfoEd yearly submission dates, then submit IRB/IACUC approximately 8 weeks prior to the IRB/IACUC expiration date.

 Failure to submit the compliance application will result in delays of review of the InfoEd application at the GCO.

 Routing and Approval Process